Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: An object describing the Log Analytics Workspace to create.
 This includes the following properties:
 - `resource_id` - The resource ID of an existing Log Analytics Workspace, set to null if a new one should be created.
 - `create_new` - A flag indicating if a new workspace must be created.
 If set to 'false', resource\_id must not be 'null'.
+- `ignore` - (Optional) A flag whether to consider the resource all together.
+If set to 'true', no resource will be created nor will an existing resource be associated with the workspace.
+- `tags` - (Optional) Tags for the Log Analytics Workspace resource.

 Type: